 Pepi, Kenneth A. - Kenneth, 81, Brockton, 7/13/17 served in the U.S. Army.
 He was a licensed building contractor and an Electronics Engineer.
-He was cal Corps.
-Bob was Manager of Chemical Development and led the development and manufacturing scale-up of all chemical products for SX-70 and other photographic products.
+He was the husband of Roberta, father of Mark, grandfather and grandfather of six.

 Perry, Robert H., Jr. - Robert, 89, San Carlos, CA, 7/1/17, is survived by his wife Aggie, and by Aggie's sister Viola, and her five children.
-He served in the U.S. Army Officers Reserve Corps, Military Intelligence, Chemi-
+He served in the U.S. Army Officers Reserve Corps, Military Intelligence, Chemical Corps.
+Bob was Manager of Chemical seven of